background-image

 icon

-What strategies do you use to engage potential donors?
+What strategies do you use to engage donors?

 icon

-How to Answer ItUse the STAR method to structure your response.
-Focus on the situation, the specific actions you took, and the measurable results achieved.
+How to Answer ItUse the STAR method to structure your response, focusing on the Situation, Task, Action, and Result.
+Highlight the adjustments made and the positive outcome.

 icon